Avantikaa/CS-520/README.md

 Look at the MLProject file for workflow steps and conda.yaml for environment details.
 Execute `mlflow run .` to start a workflow with multiple steps.
 Data between steps can be shared through artifacts.

+### Run a CI/CD job for continually testing and deploying MLFlow models from experiments:
+**Goal:**
+Update the model in a pre-prod environment like Staging with the current model in experiments if it performs better than the last model in Staging.
+This is the first step toward continual development and deployment with ML workflows

+* get the run associated with the model in Staging
+* get the latest model for the same experiment
+* get the recorded metrics with the best model and latest model.
+* compare the performance on recorded metrics, if best model is better, exit.
+* If latest model is better, check its performance on a held-out test dataset (doubly check)
+* If it clears mandatory checks to be pushed to Staging evironment, update the model in Staging.
+* This process can be extended to notify developers/teams (out of scope for our work).
+* This model in staging can be served in production with schedulers and regular SE updates / QA Tests / Sign offs.

+`python3.7 mlflow_ci_cd.py --model-name "cifar" --stage "Staging" --test-datasource "cifar10/datamodule/cifar10_dm.pkl" --experiment-name "cifar_mlflow_model"`